 [02:27] A lot of the skills that they can build on campus during their time as college students can then extend well beyond their collegiate education.
 This is not something that instructors and faculty have to do themselves.
 We are here.
 We can help.

-[03:12] I think that there’s a real opportunity for librarians to partner with instructors to build assignments and projects that incorporate research, but they also help focus on some of these foundational skills.
+[03:12] I think that there’s a real opportunity for librarians to partner with instructors to build assignments and projects that incorporate research, but that also help focus on some of these foundational skills.

 Stacey: [03:25] Let me give you an example.
 In a class I’m currently teaching, my students are getting introduced to the research literature in a new field.
 I curate a few articles that I want them to analyze critically, and then they have to find some follow‑up articles to explore similar topics and present them.